kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 A list of To Do(s) to get started as Branch Manager:

-- [ ] Contact [Kubernetes Build Admins][kubernetes-build-admins], to identify yourself as the incoming release branch manager for the current release team and request to be added to the special privilege group for the `kubernetes-release-test` GCP project that's used to build the releases
+- [ ] Contact the [Release Managers Google Group][release-managers-group] to identify yourself as the incoming release branch manager for the current release team and request to be added to the special privilege group for the `kubernetes-release-test` GCP project that's used to build the releases
    * Similar access later in the cycle should be granted to shadows depending on how they progress and what actions they prove able to step up to exercise during the cycle.
 - [ ] Request permission to post on [kubernetes-announce][k-announce-list] via owner contact form [here][k-announce-request]
    * If you haven't received access after 24 hrs, contact the [Release Team][kubernetes-release-team].